- Date : 02/02/2018

 Related: Best countries to retire in and why

-Similarly, in case of redemption, if you redeem all the money at once, there is a great risk of losing further appreciations.
+Similarly, in the case of redemption, if you redeem all the money at once, there is a great risk of losing further appreciations.

 In the case of Fixed Withdrawals, mutual fund units of a fixed value are sold at predetermined intervals, say every month, and the amount is credited to your bank account.